intelligentplant/IntelligentPlant.BackgroundTasks/README.md

 Calling the `BackgroundWorkItem.Dispose` method will also cancel the work item if it has not already completed.
 Note however that calling `Dispose` will also immediately mark the work item's `Task` property as cancelled if it has not already completed.
 This means that if you are using the `Task` property to wait for the work item to complete (see below), you should not call `Dispose` and instead allow the background task service to dispose of the work item when it has completed.

 Cancelling a work item does not guarantee that the work item will stop executing immediately.
 The work item's delegate must react to the cancellation request and stop executing.
 Cancelling a work item that has already completed has no effect.

-> **IMPORTANT:** If a work item is explicitly cancelled before it has started executing, it will be removed from the queue and its delegate will not be executed.
-This is different to the behaviour of cancellation via `CancellationToken` instances (see below).

 ## Using Additional `CancellationToken` Instances